 While watching Coen unfurl his dark vision of MacBeth, you’ll notice more than a hint of theatricality.
 There’s an undeniable stagy aspect to the film both visually and narratively.
 At the same time, it’s a stunningly cinematic movie with the seasoned filmmaker making terrific use of space, light and shadows.
 Surround the imagery with Carter Burwell’s stark and ominous score, and you have a grim and forbidding atmosphere that serves the material well.

 Back to the performances, Coen brings together a stellar supporting cast that includes McDormand, Gleeson, Hunter, a terrific Corey Hawkins as Lord Macduff, the Thane of Fife, Harry Melling as King Duncan’s son Malcolm, Alex Hassell as the vulturous Ross, and Ralph Ineson as The Captain.
 But it all comes back to Washington who delivers the dense period language with confidence and grace.
 His Macbeth is more calculated than brutish, although as his heart grows colder Washington shows us a more chilling side of madness.

 With his version of “MacBeth” Joel Coen proves himself as a solo director, but is that surprising to anyone?
 He and his brother Ethan have cemented themselves as arguably the best filmmaking duo of our time.
-Here, the elder Coen brings his proven visual and screenwriting know-how to some well-traveled material, joining two Oscar winners to put a new spin on timeless Shakespeare’s tragedy.
-The results are wickedly satisfying and I’m already anxious to see it a second time.
+Here, the elder Coen brings his proven visual and screenwriting know-how to some well-traveled material, joining two Oscar winners to put a new spin on a timeless Shakespeare’s tragedy.
+The results are wickedly satisfying.

 “The Tragedy of MacBeth” will have a limited theatrical release December 25th before streaming on Apple TV+ on January 14th.